 You can trust in the grip and support of these shoes while the anatomical fit, dual velcros and synthetic upper lining deliver sustained comfort.

-The verdict: The Red Chili Voltage is perfect for sending high-end boulder problems and reliably ascending routes in steep and demanding terrain.
+The verdict: The Red Chili Voltage is perfect for high-end boulder problems and reliably ascending routes in steep and demanding terrain.

-How to Choose the Best Climbing Shoes for You
+How to Choose the Best Climbing Shoes

 Beginners will mostly opt for a comfortable pair, while advanced climbers usually prefer a snug fit and pros worry about performance in extreme situations or under particular circumstances.